Duggar Family Fans Flip Out Over Similarities Between Ivy Jane Seewald & Mom Jessa

 Jessa also uploaded a similar image to her own Instagram account, telling fans of the family that Ivy received several new outfits for her first birthday, including the one depicted in Ben’s share.

-Jessa uses her social media account to connect with her fans and share photos and updates for all of her children.
+Jessa uses her social media account to connect with fans and share photos and updates for all her children.
 Jessa has also been known to share quick and easy recipes, parenting and household tips, and personal stories with her followers, including lots of throwback snaps of herself from when she was a young girl as seen above.

 Jessa Duggar is best known as one of the stars of TLC’s Counting On and as a former star of 19 Kids and Counting.
-On 19 Kids and Counting, Jessa starred alongside her parents Jim Bob and Michelle Duggar, and her 18 siblings.
+On 19 Kids and Counting, Jessa starred alongside her parents, Jim Bob and Michelle Duggar, and her 18 siblings.
 The family was featured as they navigated day-to-day life within their supersized clan.
 Counting On has primarily featured the older children in the Duggar clan as they marry and grow their own families.